 The LPFA provides funds that allow state and local governments to restructure their debts or acquire more affordable capital for projects.
-To this end, the agency lent just over \$2.0 billion in nominal dollars or approximately \$3.3 billion (2013 dollars) to state and local governments during the 2004 to 2013 time period.
+To this end, the agency lent over \$2.0 billion in nominal dollars or approximately \$3.2 billion (2009 dollars) to state and local governments during the 2004 to 2009 time period.
 Affordable capital becomes an essential ingredient in the ability of state and local governments providing necessary services to their constituents.
-State and local government accounted for 10 percent of all LPFA bond issuances from 1974 to 1998, 7 percent from 1999 to 2003, 9 percent from 2004 to 2009, and just less than 2 percent from 2010 to 2013.
+State and local government accounted for 10 percent of all LPFA bond issuances from 1974 to 1998, seven percent from 1999 to 2003, and nine percent from 2004 to 2009.

 Other projects have varied given the demands of the economy.
-For example, in the period from 1974-1998, about 7 percent of the funds were allocated to projects pertaining to housing.
-The next period, from 1999-2003, there was little change - approximately 6.5% of the funds allocated were issued to housing related projects.
-From 2003-2009 less than one percent of all funds were allocated to housing market-related projects.
-This has continued into 2010 to 2013, a period in which less than 2 percent of LPFA's projects can be classified as housing-related.
+For example, in the period from 1974-1998, about seven percent of the funds were allocated to projects pertaining to housing.
+The next period, from 1999-2003, there was little change - approximately 6.5 percent of the funds allocated were issued to housing related projects.
+In the most recent period, less than one percent of all funds were allocated to housing market-related projects.

-Economic development accounted for nearly 40 percent of the allocated funds from 2004-2009 and from 2010-2013, but economic development projects or projects that were specifically labeled as economic development projects accounted for approximately 12 percent of funds in the previous period and about 15 percent from 1974-1998.
-Since 1984, the agency has participated in student loan programs, another form of economic development, allocating nineteen percent of all funds from 1999-2003 to the program, eight percent for 2004 trough 2009, and 8 percent from 2010 through 2013.
+Economic development accounted for nearly 40 percent of the allocated funds from 2004-2009, but economic development projects or projects that were specifically labeled as economic development projects accounted for approximately 12 percent of funds in the previous period and about 15 percent from 1974-1998.
+Since 1984, the agency has participated in student loan programs allocating 19 percent of all funds from 1999-2003 to the program and eight percent in the period of the last six years.

 LPFA deals with the economic problems at hand and the projects that are in demand.
-It is not surprising that certain types of LPFA bond issuances have remained relatively constant over time and other types of LPFA bond issuances have varied substantially from year to year and from time period to time period.
+It is not surprising that certain types of LPFA bond issuances have remained relatively constant over time, and other types of LPFA bond issuances have varied substantially from year to year and from time period to time period.

-The LPFA was the financial intermediary that allowed the state to reclaim its unemployment insurance programs after watching the fund go into debt to the federal government in the 1980s because of the increasing unemployment in the state and the loss of business contributions because of the severe and sustained economic downturn in the 1980s.
+Additionally, the LPFA was the financial intermediary that allowed the state to reclaim its unemployment insurance programs after watching the fund go into debt to the federal government in the 1980s because of the increasing unemployment in the state and the loss of business contributions in response to the severe and sustained economic downturn in the 1980s.
 LPFA borrowed enough dollars to pay off the federal government and to provide sufficient cushion in the fund so that it was economically viable.
-Workers shared in this endeavor by accepting lower unemployment benefits of as much as 12 percent if they were laid off and businesses shared in the reclamation of the unemployment insurance trust fund by accepting an increase in the taxable wage base of 21 percent and a surcharge on their contributions to the trust fund of 1.4 percent of the first \$15,000 wage base.
+Workers shared in this endeavor by accepting lower unemployment benefits of as much as 12 percent if they were laid off, and businesses shared in the reclaiming of the unemployment insurance trust fund by accepting an increase in the taxable wage base of 21 percent and a surcharge on their contributions to the trust fund of 1.4 percent of the first \$15,000 wage base.
 In the end, the LPFA, along with the sacrifices of workers and businesses, was critical in ensuring the solvency of the program.